Cireo/sixen/docs/PLAYER_RULES.md

 - Compute sum = sum(plus) - sum(minus) after each play.
 - Enforce per-face capacity rules.
 - Visual layouts may stack cards to show only the newest card fully, but logic always uses full lists.
-- For digital versions, sixseven blocks can drive visuals or animations.
+- For digital versions, sixen blocks can drive visuals or animations.

 ## Sketches for a later detailed version